University of Charleston Data & Information Overview

 Freshmen Retention Rate

 The on-time graduation rate is the percent of first-time, full-time students who get their bachelor's degree with four years.
-At U Charleston this rate is 37%, which is about average when compared to the national rate of 33.3%.
+At UC this rate is 37%, which is about average when compared to the national rate of 33.3%.

-How Much Does University of Charleston Cost?overall average net price of U Charleston is $14,138.
+How Much Does University of Charleston Cost?overall average net price of UC is $22,284.
 The affordability of the school largely depends on your financial need since net price varies by income group.
 See the table below for the net price for different income groups.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
-For more information on the sticker price of U Charleston, see our tuition and fees and room and board pages.
+For more information on the sticker price of UC, see our tuition and fees and room and board pages.

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At U Charleston, approximately 86% of students took out student loans averaging $7,119 a year.
-That adds up to $28,476 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At UC, approximately 80% of students took out student loans averaging $7,099 a year.
+That adds up to $28,396 over four years for those students.

-The student loan default rate at U Charleston is 8.2%.
+The student loan default rate at UC is 6.4%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do U Charleston Graduates Make?bachelor's degree recipients from U Charleston make around $40,800 per year during the early years of their employment.
-This is right on par with the average college graduate's salary of $40,800 per year.
-Also, graduates in your major field may make more.
+How Much Money Do UC Graduates Make?bachelor's degree recipients from UC make around $40,800 per year during the early years of their employment.
+This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
+However, certain majors may produce higher-paying graduates.

 Location of University of Charleston